Scenic USA - Wisconsin

 The Dalles of St. Croix

-Formed by retreat of the last continental ice sheets, the massive Lake Duluth became filled with glacial melt, forming a shoreline 400 feet higher than today's Lake Superior.
+Formed during a retreat of the last continental ice sheets, the St Croix River Pothole massive Lake Duluth became filled with glacial melt, forming a shoreline 400 feet higher than today's Lake Superior.
 Eventually ice dams broke, sending its charging waters through layers of ancient volcanic rock.
-Wisconsin’s Interstate Park embodies this ancient event and offers close up views of a steep-walled gorge of the Dalles of the St. Croix River.
+Wisconsin’s Interstate Park embodies this ancient event and offers close up views of a steep-walled gorge of The Dalles of the St. Croix River.
 Carved into a series of terraces, sand and gravel were caught in river eddies, hollowing out glacial potholes on both sides of the river.
 Across the St. Croix at Minnesota's Interstate Park, the Glacial Gardens section contains more than 80 potholes.
 One, called the Bottomless Pit, is 10 feet wide and 60 feet deep.

 The St. Croix River Riverway separates the states of Minnesota and Wisconsin.
-Visitors come here to the Interstate Park to see the dramatic gorge and end up with a short geology lesson, plus a little exercise after taking one of park’s rim rock trails.
+Visitors come here to the Interstate Park to see the dramatic gorge and end up with a short geology lesson, plus a little St Croix River Riverboatsexercise after taking one of park’s rim rock trails.

 Although each side of the park operates independently, both offer exciting gorge views, camping areas, abundant wildlife, wildflowers, river boat rides, canoeing and hiking trails.
 Part of the St. Croix National Scenic Riverway and the western terminus of the Ice Age Trail, Interstate Park is Wisconsin’s oldest state park.
 Clearly one of the state’s best parks, come and see what visitors have enjoyed over the last hundred years.